lime-upc/lime/backend/README.md

 How to run it:
 1. Make sure that Backend is running
-2. Run `node fakeUserCreator.js`
+2. Run `npm run fake-users-creator`

 How to configure it:
 * Configure connection options in config.js
-* You can change number of created users in fakeUserCreator.js
+* You can change number of created users in main.js

 ## Location Simulator